 Some of our young adults spend time in New Haven today (August 10) shopping, eating and visiting the Yale Art Gallery.
 We figured out some things we like and some other stuff maybe we don't want to do in the future!
 Check your email for upcoming notices!

-A group of teens visited Hidden Acres, a therapeutic horseback riding facility in Naugatuck, CT on Wednesday July 9 at 11 am (http://hiddenacrestrc.org/).
+A group of teens visited Hidden Acres, a therapeutic horseback riding facility in Naugatuck, CT (http://hiddenacrestrc.org/).
 We met with the Program Director, Jeanna Pellino, for a tour and to find out about taking care of and riding horses.
 Our first lesson was Saturday, July 18.
 We had a great time riding and getting to know our horses.
 They're pretty sweet!
 We had the chance to ride on August 2nd and again on August 30.
 It was so much fun that three of our teens have signed up to continue at Hidden Acres

 Movie night for Teens: "Frozen"

-On May 23rd we had a Movie Night at the Child Study Center, including some snacks and a board game before we sat down to watch "Frozen", the latest and greatest Disney film.
+We had a Movie Night for tweens and teens at the Child Study Center, including some snacks and a board game before we sat down to watch "Frozen", the latest and greatest Disney film.
 It seemed as though everyone had seen the movie multiple times before this showing but judging from the enthusiasm and the singing, nobody was bored!
 We're grateful to Cassie, from our Leadership Group, who joined the activity and provided some additional support for participants.

 Some of our teens met for Pizza and browsing at Barnes & Noble on Sunday, April 27th.
 We met at Est, Est, Est on Chapel street in New Haven.We had fun chatting about movies and books we like.
 Everybody seems to love Frozen, the Disney movie, and even though we've all seen it, we agreed we'd want to go again!
 After pizza, we headed over to Barnes & Noble to check out the books - everything from science to the American Girl series to the Warrior Cats.
 Frozen yogurt with sweet toppings were next, at Pavita's suggestion, and we were tired and full by the time we were getting picked up.
 We missed some of our friends from the last meeting!